-Yosemite confirms 2 norovirus cases among 170 illnesses
+170 sickened at Yosemite; park confirms 2 cases of norovirus

 YOSEMITE NATIONAL PARK, Calif.
-(AP) — Two cases of norovirus have been confirmed at Yosemite National Park, which is investigating about 170 reports of the gastrointestinal illnesses, it was announced Thursday.
+(AP) — Yosemite National Park is investigating about 170 reports of gastrointestinal illnesses and has confirmed two cases of norovirus, officials said Thursday.

 The National Park Service began investigating after visitors and employees started reporting illnesses this month.
 Most cases occurred in early January.